 Jack Meng-Tat Chia is a Senior Tutor in the Department of History at the National University of Singapore and currently a Postdoctoral Fellow at the Center for Buddhist Studies, University of California, Berkeley.
 His research focuses on Buddhism in maritime Southeast Asia, Chinese popular religion, overseas Chinese history, and Southeast Asia-China interactions.
-He recently completed his first book manuscript, Monks in Motion: Buddhism and Modernity across the South China Sea, is under contract with Oxford University Press.
-The book is a study of Chinese Buddhist migration in the twentieth century, presenting the connected history of Buddhism in inter-Asian contexts and the intersections between national and Buddhist institutional projects in Indonesia, Malaysia, and Singapore.
+His first book, Monks in Motion: Buddhism and Modernity across the South China Sea, is under contract with Oxford University Press.
+The book is a study of Chinese Buddhist migration in the twentieth century, presenting the connected history of Buddhism in China and Southeast Asia through a synthesis of institutional and intellectual history, as well as local and global history.

 Chia is co-editor of Living with Myths in Singapore (2017) and has published articles in journals such as Archiv Orientální, Asian Ethnology, China Quarterly, History of Religions, Journal of Chinese Religions, Material Religion, and SOJOURN.
 His next book project, “Beyond the Borobudur: Buddhism in Postcolonial Indonesia,” focuses on the history and development of Buddhism in the world’s largest Muslim country since 1945.

 Born and raised in Singapore, Chia holds a Ph.D. from Cornell University, where his dissertation was awarded the Lauriston Sharp Prize.
 He received his B.A.
 (Hons) and M.A. from the National University of Singapore, his second M.A. from Harvard University, where he was a Harvard-Yenching Scholar.